glpi-project/docdev/source/codingstandards.rst

       //do something here!
    }

-If parameters add block doc for these parameters.

-For example, please see the `Comments`_ section.
+If parameters add block doc for these parameters, please see the `Comments`_ section for any example.

 If function from parent add

 .. code-block:: php

    <?php
-   /**
-    * @see CommonGLPI::getMenuContent()
-   **/
    function getMenuContent()

-If it's a new function, add in block doc:
+If it's a new function, add in block doc (see the `Comments`_ section):

 .. code-block:: php